Function of m and Q Values (FDS)

 Q Value

-The Q value determines the spread of damage throughout the frequency spectrum of the resulting ASD.
+The Q value determines the spread of damage throughout the frequency spectrum of the resulting PSD test profile.
 A low Q value spreads damage amongst neighboring frequencies, and a high Q concentrates the damage.
 A higher Q value uses narrower filters resulting in sharper peaks, while a lower Q results in a wider filter and a smoother spectrum with less detail.

 If the Q value of the product is unknown, a good starting value is 10.
-A Q of 10 outputs an FDS—thus, an ASD—with a reasonable filtering and frequency response.
+A Q of 10 outputs an FDS—and thus, a PSD—with a reasonable filtering and frequency response.

 To determine a more specific value for Q, perform a simple sine sweep through the operating range of the product to find the primary resonance.
 The Q value for the FDS should be the Q of the primary resonance.